 There are three main strategies that you can map out to make money on Instagram using your photos.
 Depending on the type of activity and even your business, you can choose one or even all of them.

-If you have an impressive number of followers or you capable of creating a community on Instagram, then you better become an influencer!
+If you have an impressive number of followers or can create a community on Instagram, you better become an influencer!

 Being an influencer makes you nervous, and you think only certain Instagrammers can become one?

 When there are over 500,000 active influencers on Instagram ─ that’s almost 40% of all users ─ why should you not be one of them?
 Let me tell you why becoming an influencer is a good idea.

 The first cogent reason to become an influencer is that instead of traditional advertising such as TV, radio, or magazines, more brands are investing in using influencers on Instagram.

 Look at this chart that shows the trend of the number of brand-sponsored influencer posts on Instagram from 2016 to 2020.

 In only four years, the number of sponsored posts reached 6.12 million in 2020, almost five times more than it was in 2016.
 Don’t forget this only count “Paid Partnership” posts and not non-promotional posts or the ones that only use hashtags such as #ad (~13M) and #ads (~2M).